OWASP/Top10/2017/en/0xa4-xxe.md

 Developer training is essential to identify and mitigate XXE.
 Besides that, preventing XXE requires:

-* Use a less complicated data format such as JSON unless XML is required
+* Use a less complicated data format such as JSON unless XML is required.
 * Patch or upgrade all XML processors and libraries in use by the application or on the underlying operating system.
 Use dependency checkers.
-Update SOAP to >= SOAP 1.2.
+Update SOAP to ≥ SOAP 1.2.
-* Disable XML external entity and DTD processing in all XML parsers in your application, as per the OWASP XXE Prevention Cheat Sheet.
+* Disable XML external entity and DTD processing in all XML parsers in your application, as per the [OWASP Cheat Sheet 'XXE Prevention'](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet).
 * Implement positive ("whitelisting") server-side input validation, filtering, or sanitization to prevent hostile data within XML documents, headers, or nodes.
 * Verify that XML or XSL file upload functionality validates incoming XML using XSD validation or similar.
 * SAST tools can help detect XXE in source code, although manual code review is the best alternative in large, complex applications with many integrations.